mmore500/hstrat/joss/paper.md

 This approach aligns with phylogenetic reconstruction methodologies in evolutionary biology [CITE].
 Hereditary stratigraphy attaches a set of immutable historical "checkpoints" --- referred to as _strata_ --- as an annotation on evolving genomes.
 Checkpoints can be strategically discarded to reduce annotation size at the cost of increasing inference uncertainty.
-A particular strategy for which checkpoints to discarded when is referred to as a _stratum retention policy_.
+A particular strategy for which checkpoints to discard when is referred to as a _stratum retention policy_.
 We refer to the set of retained strata as a _hereditary stratigraphic colum_.

 Appropriate stratum retention policy choice varies by application.